 Other than the weight of the image, the alt tags of each image must be utilized properly.
 You can specify your keywords in the alt tab of every image on your WordPress website.

 Luckily, WordPress websites come with the option to optimize the images.
 All you need to do is, use it effectively.

 This is something that’s very beneficial for search engine optimization.
 It is highly recommended that all of your important web pages must be linked to each other internally, whenever required.

-The key is to take care of the relevancy of each linking and at the same time avoiding links stuffing.
+The key is to take care of the relevancy of each link and at the same time avoid link stuffing.

 One of the major benefits of developing a website using WordPress is that it comes with a great blogging platform.

 If you can spare some time to write blog posts regularly, it would be wonderful for your website SEO.

 All the major search engines like Google love websites that are being updated regularly.